gauravsm31/Air_Pollution_Toxicity_Sensing/README.md

-# PAH-Composition
+# PAH Composition
-Predicting concentration of toxic compounds (PAHs) in combustion generated particulate matter using Principal Component Regression (PCR), Kernel Regression and Neural Networks.

-File "EEM Mixing Samples.ipynb" generates data from 20 original samples.

-File "PCA Py3 Mixed.ipynb" predicts concentration of toxic compounds using Principal Component Regression.
+Polycylic Aromatic Hydrocarbons (PAHs) are a widespread class of environmental chemical pollutant known to have carcinogenic and mutagenic effects in humans and other living beings.

+In this work, we develop two machine learning models to predict concentrations of 16 PAHs in soot samples obtained from combustion of different fuels at different conditions.

+We use 1.
+Principal Component Regression (PCR) (Gaurav Mahamuni - "EEM Mixing Samples.ipynb", "PCA Py3 Mixed.ipynb") and 2.
+Neural Networks to develop prediction models using training data.
+We use test data to calculate percentage error for each PAH.
+The average test error using PCR is 34% and for Neural Networks is 84%..

+![alt text](https://github.com/gauravsm31/PAH-Composition/blob/master/PAH-Comp.png)

 Please read "Project_Report.pdf" for further insight.

-![alt text](https://github.com/gauravsm31/PAH-Composition/blob/master/PAH-Comp.png)